Key takeaways

 Personal finance fact: Your money loses purchasing power over time, especially if it’s in a savings account that isn’t earning interest.

-But there’s good news for savers: Since March 2023, the top savings yield is outpacing inflation, according to Bankrate data.
+But there’s good news for savers: Since March 2023, the top savings yield has been outpacing inflation, according to Bankrate data.

 Inflation peaked at 9.1 percent in the summer of 2022.
 And you likely weren’t going to earn 9 percent on cash back then in a savings account from a bank insured by the Federal Deposit Insurance Corp.
 (FDIC).